DoSOCSv2/DoSOCSv2/README.md

 - Pull requests
 - Submitting issues

-If you have any questions about this application feel free to send the repo admins an email.
+If you have any questions about this application feel free to send the repo <a href="https://github.com/orgs/socs-dev-env/teams/developers">developers</a> an email.